RaphaelIT7/gmod-holylib/README.md

 callback - function(HttpResponse response)<br>

 Adds a prepared response for the given userID.<br>
-A prepared response won't make any lua call when it matches a incoming request, multiple responses can be queued as their responsed in order.<br>
+A prepared response won't make any lua call when it matches a incoming request, multiple responses can be queued as their responses in order.<br>
 The callback function provides the HttpResponse object which you should use to set all return values.<br>

 > [!NOTE]